My first cousin, we grew up side by side on a rural road in western Pennsylvania.

-Magnificent Thanksgiving and Christmas dinners, July Fourth Bar-be-que with the entire family; 5 sisters, 1 brother, spouses, children.
-About twenty-five of us.
+Magnificent Thanksgiving and Christmas dinners, July Fourth picnic including the entire family; 5 sisters, 1 brother, spouses, children, about twenty-five of us.
 When we kids went to play after the meal, Bobbi usually took the lead.
-We were at her house and she was the oldest of us.
+We were at her house.
+She was the oldest.

 Bobbi loved to;